 One study examined the impacts of heat on cognitive function in soldiers operating in desert areas.
 The study found that when it came to attention, motor function, and memory, intense heat and humidity resulted in poor performance compared to normal weather conditions.

 Excessive exposure to high levels of heat and humidity can also lead to heat-related illness, including heat exhaustion and heatstroke.
 Heat headaches are one of the main symptoms of heat exhaustion and heatstroke.
 The conditions can occur simultaneously or you may get a headache before developing other heat-illness symptoms.

 Heat exhaustion occurs when the body becomes dehydrated.
 Heatstroke is a dangerous medical condition where the body's core temperature rises above 104 degrees Fahrenheit.
 It is potentially life-threatening and one of the first signs is a heat headache along with lethargy and confusion.

 Elderly individuals and young children are more likely to suffer from dehydration.
 Young children are still developing and may not be able to cool down as easily as adults.
 And Elderly people may suffer from other illnesses that increase the risk of dehydration.
-Plus, as we get older, our bodies lose water more quickly, and it’s harder to prevent dehydration.
+Plus, as we get older, our bodies lose water more quickly, and it’s harder to remedy dehydration.

 Symptoms of Heat Headache